eic/edpm/PYPI_README.md

 **ejpm** is here as there is no standard convention in HEP and NP of how to distribute and install software packages with its dependencies.
 Some packages (like eigen, xerces, etc.) are usually supported by OS maintainers, while others (Cern ROOT, Geant4, Rave) are usually built by users or other packet managers and could be located anywhere.
-Here comes "version hell" and lack of software manpower (e.g. to continuously maintain all required packages on distros level)
+Here comes "version hell" multiplied by lack of software manpower (e.g. to continuously maintain packages on distros level or even to fix GitHub issues) Still we love our users and try to get things easier for them!
+So here is ejpm.

-At this points **ejpm** tries to unify experience for:
+At this points **ejpm** tries to unify experience and make it simple to deploy eJANA for:

 - Users on RHEL 7 and CentOS
-- Users on Ubutnu
+- Users on Ubutnu (and Windows with WSL) \*\*
 - Docker and other containers